Michael Phillips (historian): Collin College free speech controversy

 According to college records, Phillips was disciplined for sharing a post on Twitter which showed an administrative presentation telling faculty not to discuss face masks with students.
 After Phillips violated the school ban on discussing COVID-19 prevention methods by encouraging students to wear masks, he was informed that his teaching contract would not be renewed.
 The college administration refused to comment on the reason for not renewing his contract.

 Phillips' departure from the college drew criticism from educational organizations and teachers' unions including the East Texas Historical Association, the American Association of University Professors, the American Historical Association and the Academic Freedom Alliance.
 The American Historical Association sent a letter to Matkin urging the school to reverse the decision on the matter, and describing it as part of a "pattern of arbitrary nonrenewals" at the college.
 As of March 2022, a Change.org petition to reinstate Phillips had gathered 2,300 signatures.
 Loyola University Chicago professor Benjamin H. Johnson circulated a petition which called for an investigation into Collin College, and whether the school had violated academic freedom standards.

 After his dismissal, Phillips criticized the policies of Collin College, and Matkin's school administration in particular, accusing them of creating a "culture of fear" at the school.
 In March 2022, Phillips became the third former faculty member of Collin College to sue the school for retaliating against protected speech.
 He was represented by the Foundation for Individual Rights and Expression.
 A spokesperson for Collin College responded to the lawsuit, saying that Phillips had "mischaracterize[d] facts" and that the school "looks forward to defending its actions in court".

+A jury ultimately ruled against Phillips and dismissed all claims against Collin College.

 On April 26, 2022, Phillips and a small group of protesters gathered outside the Collin College campus during a school board meeting.